It is one of the most popular supplements used by people looking to build lean muscle mass, maximize performance, and increase strength.

 Before diving into the studies on this, think about the whole concept of creatine supplementation.
 It works by bioaccumulation, so a small pre-workout dose likely won’t increase muscle stores enough to get a training benefit.

-A recent paper title, “The Effects of Creatine Monohydrate Pre- and Post-Workout Supplementation on Body Composition and Strength” analyzed how the timing of creatine supplementation impacted its efficacy.
+A recent paper titled “The Effects of Creatine Monohydrate Pre- and Post-Workout Supplementation on Body Composition and Strength” analyzed how the timing of creatine supplementation impacted its efficacy.

 In this study, 19 subjects were randomly assigned to a group of creatine supplements before or after 5 g of creatine, either before or after their resistance training.

-When you look at the data in the paper, it appears that all the subjects in the post group showed improvements, which was not the case in the pre group, suggesting that taking creatine after training might be a better idea than taking it before training. training.
+When you look at the data in the paper, it appears that all the subjects in the post-group showed improvements, which was not the case in the pre-group, suggesting that taking creatine after training might be a better idea than taking it before a workout.
+Training.

-However, the differences were small and it is really the accumulation of creatine that matters, not so much the timing.
+However, the differences were minor, and the accumulation of creatine matters, not so much the timing.

-To summarize the dosing and timing of creatine: follow a loading protocol and then maintain your creatine levels by consuming 3-5 grams per day.
-Timing is not really a “do-or-go” factor with creatine supplements.
+To summarize creatine’s dosing and timing, follow a loading protocol and then maintain your creatine levels by consuming 3-5 grams per day.
+Timing is not a “do-or-go” factor with creatine supplements.

 Creatine monohydrate side effects

-However, to this day, there have been no controlled trials that have shown creatine supplementation to cause some of the symptoms or discomforts mentioned above (out of the more than 500 that have been done).
+However, to this day, no controlled trials have shown creatine supplementation to cause some of the symptoms or discomforts mentioned above (out of the more than 500 that have been done).

-The only clinically reported side effect of creatine supplements is weight gain (due to increases in intracellular water concentration), which is typically a goal of creatine users.
+The only clinically reported side effect of creatine supplements is weight gain (due to increases in intracellular water concentration), typically a goal of creatine users.

-There seems to be some anecdotal evidence that creatine supplementation can cause gastrointestinal upset when excessively large doses (more than 20 grams) are taken.
-Drinking it with plenty of water or switching to a higher quality brand will generally remedy this side effect.
+There is anecdotal evidence that creatine supplementation can cause gastrointestinal upset when massive doses (more than 20 grams) are taken.
+Drinking it with plenty of water or switching to a higher quality brand will remedy this side effect.

 Different forms of creatine